 Before we go any further, let’s see what defines a ‘good’ keyword.

 1) The context of the words has to be relevant to the subject matter of the niche.
-For example, in a cooking niche, you want to be using words like spices, vegetables and recipes.
+For example, in a cooking niche, you want to be using words like spices, vegetables, and recipes.
 On the other hand, in an automotive niche, words like engine oil, used car or dealer would make sense.
 I know this sounds rudimentary, but I’ve seen time and again where new sites would just use keywords that are completely irrelevant to their targeted audience and it makes me wonder why.

 So instead of using a broad word like ‘red apple’ people are actually asking things like ‘how many calories in a red apple’ which can offer them more insights.
 Likewise, a longer keyword structure also helps you to write articles that people actually want to read.

-3) The meaning of the words should clearly display a user intent instead of one that is subjected to different/vague interpretations.
+3) The meaning of the words should clearly display user intent instead of one that is subjected to different/vague interpretations.
 People go online these days to search for information specifically that helps to solve a problem, get things done or explore ideas.
-So think along these these scenarios when you are filtering the keywords.
+So think along with these these scenarios when you are filtering the keywords.

-4) Besides the user intent, remember that you are also running an online business and your content should have some kind of information that appeal to audiences who are in the comparison and purchasing stages.
+4) Besides the user intent, remember that you are also running an online business and your content should have some kind of information that appeals to audiences who are in the comparison and purchasing stages.
 Using words like discount, review and how to makes it easier to promote them something without having to do the hard selling.

 5) Lastly, use keywords that have low competition/difficulty and for that purpose, you’ll need to use a keyword tool to analyze some data.
-There are both free and paid tools that you can use, but keep in mind that each company has their own way of processing this data.
+There are both free and paid tools that you can use, but keep in mind that each company has its own way of processing this data.

-Also note that no tools are going to guarantee ‘accurate’ results because these figures change on a daily basis as more web pages are being added to the internet and new keywords are being discovered.
+Also, note that no tools are going to guarantee ‘accurate’ results because these figures change on a daily basis as more web pages are being added to the internet and new keywords are being discovered.
 Hence, your choice of tool very much depends on what you need and how much budget you have.